FluxCTRL/FluxCTRL/CONTRIBUTING.md

 Before you submit a bug, please:

-- Make sure you are using the latest `master` or `dev` branch in the repository, maybe the issue has already been fixed.
+- Make sure you are using the latest `master` branch in the repository, maybe the issue has already been fixed.
 If not,
 - Check if the issue has already been reported, and comment to let us know you are having the same problem.
 If not,
 - Isolate the problem to make sure that the code in the repository is _definitely_ responsible for the issue.
 A test case is optional but greatly encouraged.

-When reporting [issues], please include the output of `flux info`, along with a detailed description of what you were trying to do.
+When reporting [issues], please include a detailed description of what you were trying to do.
 Here are some general rules:

 - __Be specific.__ If you can do the same thing two different ways, state which one you used.
 - __Be verbose.__ Give more information rather than less.